russelsantos19/100-days-of-code/log.md

 **Thoughts**:  I'll try to finished this tomorrow.
 I'm getting faster and more familiar with it.

 **Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)

+### Day 39: August 02, 2020 Sunday

+**Today's Progress**:  Today I finished the profile creation page of my website based on the requirements given to me.

+**Thoughts**:  I just need to clean my code and edit some things in design(css) and it was ready to make a pull request.

+**Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)

+### Day 40: August 03, 2020 Monday

+**Today's Progress**:  I finalized the design & clean the code of the profile creation page of my website.
+I set the box-shadow to inset in CSS and discover that it gives a 3-dimensional look to the form (I think Grinning face with smiling eyes).
+			Then I made a pull request to my mentor.
+And I learn a lot and getting more familiar and improve in CSS.
+I learn how to add a custom placeholder to select tag because there is no such.
+I also make the page responsive.

+**Thoughts**:  I spent 5 hours today in coding.
+And I see that if you want to do and finish something, your attention to time will lose.
+Just focus.

+**Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)